kubernetes/community/keps/sig-node/0028-20180906-quotas-for-ephemeral-storage.md

 consistent with the desired limit.
 If we elect to use it as non-enforcing, we impose a large quota that in practice cannot be exceeded (2^63-1 bytes for XFS, 2^58-1 bytes for ext4fs).

+### Control over Use of Quotas

+At present, three feature gates control operation of quotas:

+* `LocalStorageCapacityIsolation` must be enabled for any use of quotas.

+* `FSQuotaForLSCIMonitoring` must be enabled in addition.
+If this is enabled, quotas are used for monitoring, but not enforcement.
+At present, this defaults to False, but the intention is that this will default to True by initial release.

+* `FSQuotaForLSCIEnforcement` must be enabled, in addition to `FSQuotaForLSCIMonitoring`, to use quotas for enforcement.
+This defaults to False and is expected to remain in that state for initial release.

 ### Operation Flow -- Applying a Quota